Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: A modular and scalable framework for Natural Gradient Descent

-Given that matrix-vector products with the Gramian $\mG = \mG(\vtheta)$ can be computed efficiently, it is appealing to compute the regularized natural gradient \eqref{eq:regularized_ng} by solving the linear system with an iterative method.
-Since $\mG + \mu \mI$ is symmetric positive definite, the method of choice is Conjugate Gradient (CG).
-In practice, $\mG$ is often ill-conditioned, causing slow convergence of CG unless a suitable preconditioner is employed.
-However, the matrix $\mG$ lacks the sparsity or grid-based structure typical of FEM/FD matrices, which are crucial for classical preconditioners such as Incomplete Cholesky, multigrid/multilevel methods, and domain decomposition techniques.
-Instead, the main characteristics of $\mG$ are that it is symmetric positive semidefinite, typically exhibits rapid singular value decay, and can only be accessed through matrix-vector products.
-In this setting, Randomized Nystr{\"o}m \cite{tropp_fixed-rank_2017,frangella_randomized_2023} is, to the best of our knowledge, the most effective method currently available for constructing a preconditioner.
-In this section, we first review randomized Nystr{\"o}m preconditioning, then present our proposed method, Nystr{\"o}mNGD, which combines matrix-free NGD with randomized Nystr{\"o}m.
+When iteratively solving the regularized linear system $\left(\mG(\vtheta) + \mu \mI\right)\vd = \nabla_{\vtheta} L(\vtheta)$, the Conjugate Gradient (CG) method is typically employed.
+In practice, however, $\mG = \mG(\vtheta)$ is often ill-conditioned, leading to slow convergence unless a suitable preconditioner is applied.
+Furthermore, $\mG$ lacks the sparsity or grid-based structure typical of FEM and FD matrices, which are essential for classical preconditioners such as Incomplete Cholesky, multigrid/multilevel methods, and domain decomposition techniques.
+Instead, the main characteristics of $\mG$ are that it is symmetric positive semidefinite, it typically exhibits rapid singular value decay (see \Cref{fig:decay_sample}), and it allows for efficient matvecs and efficient access to its diagonal.
+Given these properties, Randomized Nystr{\"o}m \cite{tropp_fixed-rank_2017,frangella_randomized_2023} and Randomly Pivoted Partial Cholesky (RPCholesky) \cite{chen_randomly_2024,epperly_make_2025,epperly_embrace_2025,steinerberger_randomly_2024} represent, to the best of our knowledge, the most effective methods currently available for constructing a preconditioner.
+In this section, we review both Randomized Nystr{\"o}m preconditioning and RPCholesky, explaining how to integrate them into our framework to accelerate matrix-free NGD.